alhassanmoses/alhassanmoses/README.md

 ## I'm a grateful Son, a loving Brother, hobby farmer, Otaku and passionate Software Engineer!

-- 🔭 I’m currently working as a Backend Software Developer at [Formplus][company]!
+- 🔭 I’m currently working as a Backend Software Developer at [FIDO][company]!
 - 🌱 I’m continuously studying python and Java for web dev and learning everything I can on space exploration🤣
 - 👯 I’m looking to collaborate with other developers on fun/impactful projects within my skillset
-- 🥅 2023 Goals: Build && || contribute to helpful projects and study interesting algorithms
+- 🥅 2024 Goals: Build && || contribute to helpful projects and study interesting algorithms
 - ⚡ Fun fact: I love manhua/manhwa, novels and I'm a big shot(with a grain of salt🤣) in Guild Wars 2 😎

 ### Connect with me: